-David Lazarus is an associate specializing in election law, voting rights matters, ballot measure legal compliance, school district reorganizations and related education law issues, and state and federal campaign, ethics, and lobbying compliance.
+David Lazarus is a partner specializing in election law, voting rights matters, ballot measure legal compliance, school district reorganizations and related education law issues, and state and federal campaign, ethics, and lobbying compliance.

 Mr. Lazarus’ representative work includes defending officeholders, political committees, and corporations in ethics and political law enforcement matters before the Federal Election Commission, House Ethics Committee, Office of Congressional Ethics, and various state and local agencies, counseling a technology corporation’s response to a government agency subpoena, developing corporate political activity policies, litigating election law, campaign finance, and voting rights matters, and forming and counseling non-profit organizations on tax and charitable registration laws.
 Mr. Lazarus also has extensive experience advising consulting firms, investors, law firms, and non-profit organizations on the Foreign Agents Registration Act.